sharika1232/graph-db-benchmark/README.md

 This project provides a reusable benchmarking framework for graph databases using identical datasets and benchmark workloads.

-The current implementation benchmarks:
+The current implementation benchmarks the following graph database platforms:

 - Neo4j Community Edition
 - CognoDB Cloud
 - ArangoDB Community Edition
 - Memgraph Community Edition

-The framework is modular and can easily be extended to benchmark additional graph database platforms with minimal code changes.
+- Kùzu Graph Database

+The benchmark framework follows a common methodology for all supported databases, enabling fair comparison of graph query performance across multiple platforms.
+The modular architecture also makes it straightforward to extend the framework with additional graph databases in the future.

 ---

 # Caveats

-- Benchmarks were executed on free-tier resources where applicable.
+- Benchmarks were executed on local hardware and free-tier cloud resources where applicable.
-- Network latency may affect cloud benchmark timings.
+- Network latency may affect cloud database benchmark timings.
 - Warm-up iterations were executed before collecting benchmark metrics.
-- Results are specific to the tested environment, hardware, and dataset.
+- Results are specific to the tested environment, dataset, and hardware configuration.
+- Different graph databases use different storage engines and query optimizers, so absolute performance values may vary depending on workload characteristics.

+---

+# Future Work

+Possible future improvements include:

+- Support for additional graph databases such as Apache AGE, JanusGraph, or TigerGraph.
+- Larger benchmark datasets.
+- Automated benchmark visualization.
+- Docker Compose setup for all supported databases.
+- CI/CD integration for automated benchmark execution.

 ---